Love and Spices:

 Mix in the corn with salt, pepper, cayenne and nutmeg.

-Pour the corn evenly over the lentils, make sure to flatten.
+Pour the corn evenly over the lentils, making sure to flatten.

 Remove the skin from the baked potatoes and mash with a fork.